GarcaHec/TB2012_DataAnalysis/README.md

 ### EDITS:
 10/02/2018 -> Fixed a bug where *BeamParticleSelection_DataSorted.C* crashes if executed twice without exiting root.
 Also now the program outputs how much evenets has eliminated.
+The name of the function now matchs the name of the file (for some reason Root needs it that way).